 Brown fibers are generally considered better for hydroponic media, as they are more durable and long-lasting.

-Pros & Cons of Coco Coir
+Pros and Cons of Coco Coir

 Coco coir has the following advantages that make it a great additive/medium for growing things: